 The Northern Ireland Biobank (NIB) is a collaborative project between Queens University Belfast (QUB) and the Belfast Health and Social Care Trust (BHSCT).
 The vision of the biobank is to host and distribute collections of well defined, quality assured biological samples to support translational research programmes in Northern Ireland and beyond.

-Financial support for the NIB initiative has been secured from HSC R & D Division of the Public Health Agency, Cancer Research-UK and the Belfast Friends of the Cancer Centre.
-Queens University is the host institution and will administer the award.
+Financial support for the NIB has been secured from HSC R & D Division of the Public Health Agency, Cancer Research-UK and the Belfast Friends of the Cancer Centre.
+Queens University is the host institution.
 The NIB Steering Committee oversees the good practices of the bank.

 OREC NI Report

 Annual Report to Research Ethics Committee now available to read online